sureshdasarwar/Data-Visualization-using-D3-SVG/README.md

 5) Ability to view data for	a particular year.
 6) Ability to animate the change in country	statistics from year to year (1900-2016).

+The data required to recreate the visualisation is given in the